-Requests for higher ratios Ffor multi-family docking facilities subject to the 1 powerboat slip to 100 feet of shoreline restriction, and new boat ramps proposed at locations not approved under "Suitable Boat Ramp Sites" (page 96), higher ratiosor requests for uses proposed in a location not shown in the preceding narrative sections and maps as an acceptable site for that particular type of facility may be considered if the-it is demonstrated that the facility and its use can demonstrate that it will would not have an adverse impact on manatees.
-In no case shall the maximum total buildout of 5 powerboat slips per 100 feet of owned contiguous shoreline be exceeded.
-Uses proposed in a location not shown as an acceptable site for that particular type of facility on the map in Figure 19a c, p.90 92, may be evaluated according to the following listed criteria numbered 1.9.
-This demonstration would be satisfied if the facility met applicable Performance measures eriteria-from the following list.
-However, adherence to these criteria does not automatically ensure the applicant's ability to exceed the allowable powerboat restrictions as defined above.
+Requests for higher ratios F for multi-family docking facilities subject to the 1 powerboat slip to 100 feet of shoreline restriction, and new boat ramps proposed at locations not approved under "Suitable Boat Ramp Sites" (page 96), higher ratiosor requests for uses proposed in a location not shown in the preceding narrative sections and maps as an acceptable site for that particular type of facility may be considered if the it is demonstrated that the facility and its use can demonstrate that it will would not have an adverse impact on manatees.
+In no case shall the maximum total buildout of 5 powerbout slips per 100 feet of owned contiguous shoreline be exceeded.
+Uses proposed in a location not shown as an acceptable site for that particular type of facility on the map in Figure 19a-c, p.90-92, may be evaluated according to the following listed criteria numbered 1-9.
+This demonstration would be satisfied if the facility met applicable Performance measures criteria from the following list.
+However, if any performance measures are not met, consideration can be given for additional site-specific factors or operating practices (e.g. seasonal operation, etc.) that may be proposed by either the applicant or the County, that may result in improved conditions for manatees or manatee protection. aAdherence to these criteria does not automatically ensure the applicant's ability to exceed the allowable powerboat restrictions as defined above.
 The plan restrictions will remain in effect, if at the time of review, additional information about manatees or the proposed facility indicates threats are not addressed by these criteria.
-Consideration can be given for additional site-specific factors or operating practices (e.g. seasonal operation, etc.) that may be proposed by either the applicant or the County, that may result in improved conditions for manatees or manatee protection.
-Any facility exceeding the allowable powerboat slip restrictions (1:100) or use according to the eriteria Performance Measures defined below, must agree to obtain and comply with an annual marina operating permit (MOP) and/or Class I Coastal Construction Permit if required, and proffer a covenant in favor of Miami-Dade County which records the number and types of slips or berths, even if the facility does not meet the threshold established in the MOP ordinance.
+Consideration can be given for additional site specific factors or operating practices (e.g. seasonal operation, etc.) that may be proposed by either the applicant or the County, that may result in improved conditions for manatees or manatee protection.
+Any facility exceeding the allowable powerboat slip restrictions (1:100) or type of use according to the eriteria-Performance Measures defined below, must agree to obtain and comply with an annual marina operating permit (MOP) and/or Class I Coastal Construction Permit if required, and proffer a covenant in favor of Miami-Dade County which records the number and types of slips or berths, even if the facility does not meet the threshold established in the MOP ordinance.
 The criteria Performance Measures are: